microsoft/coyote/docs/_learn/programming-models/actors/overview.md

 the message to be processed at the target before returning control to the sender.

-The actor model also provides a specialized type of actor called a [StateMachine](/coyote/learn/programming-models/actors/state-machines).
-State machines are actors, but also have explicit states, and state transitions.
+The actor model also provides a specialized type of actor called a [StateMachine](state-machines).
+State machines are actors that have explicitly declared states and state transitions.
 Every object oriented class that has member variables is really also just a state machine where that state is updated as methods are called, but sometimes this gets really complicated and hard to test.
 Formal state machines help you model your states more explicitly and [coyote tester](/coyote/learn/tools/testing) can help you find bugs